1. Engage, stop, turn off, reflect.

 Ask, what if kids don’t know this?
 What if kids don’t know know how to program?

 Many people drive cars without ANY IDEA how they actually work.
 I get it, I only have a passing familiarity with how cars work.
 I can change a tire, change oil, and I have a personal understanding of the horribleness of a CV joint that has failed.
 But if kids don’t have a passing familiarity with programming, and the act of creation, won’t they be a distinct disadvantage?

 Math, science, even (gasp), the humanities, offer an opportunity to understand and learn programming.
 Schools should offer programming classes to all kids as part of the “normal curriculum”.

-Published on Monday, February 21, 2011 (6 years, one month, and 4 days ago).
+Published on Monday, February 21, 2011 (6 years, 2 months, and 6 days ago).
 Posted in: Educational Tech Design Leadership